JeyyM/empathy-mini-thesis/README.md

 - `<Name>_ml_fusion.csv` (fused + derived metrics and states)
 - PNGs: facial/voice/fusion emotions, dimensions, states, acoustic

-## (No Monolithic Pipeline File)
-This repository does not include a single `run_pipeline.py`.
-Use the scripts above for analysis, grading, correlations, and prediction.

 ## Grading (Summary Assessment)
 - Batch grading across all groups:
 ```powershell